shopware5/shopware/UPGRADE-5.6.md

 * Changed the emotion detail window to be resizable
 * Changed the generation of `.tmp` files for compiled theme cache
 * Changed the `Shopware_Components_Config` to use Doctrine DBAL instead of Zend_Db
+* Changed ajax-search to cancel ajax request, when submit button is pressed

 ### Removals